opensearch-project/documentation-website/_search-plugins/search-relevance/rerank-by-field-cross-encoder.md

 Next, create a search pipeline for reranking.
 In the search pipeline configuration, the `input_map` and `output_map` define how the input data is prepared for the cross-encoder model and how the model's output is interpreted for reranking:

-- The `input_map` specifies which fields in the search documents and the query should be used as inputs to the model:
+- The `input_map` specifies which fields in the search documents and the query should be used as model inputs:
     - The `text` field maps to the `facts` field in the indexed documents.
 It provides the document-specific content that the model will analyze.
     - The `text_pair` field dynamically retrieves the search query text (`multi_match.query`) from the search request.

     The combination of `text` (document `facts`) and `text_pair` (search `query`) allows the cross-encoder model to compare the relevance of the document to the query, considering their semantic relationship.

-- The `output_map` specifies how the output of the model is mapped to fields in the response:
+- The `output_map` field specifies how the output of the model is mapped to the fields in the response:
-    - The `rank_score` field in the response will store the model's relevance score which will be used to perform reranking.
+    - The `rank_score` field in the response will store the model's relevance score, which will be used to perform reranking.

 When using the `by_field` rerank type, the `rank_score` field will contain the same score as the `_score` field.
 To remove the `rank_score` field from the search results, set `remove_target_field` to `true`.
 The original BM25 score, before reranking, is included for debugging purposes by setting `keep_previous_score` to `true`.
 This allows you to compare the original score with the reranked score to evaluate improvements in search relevance.